Welcome Fellow Travelers – As You Know: Markers Matter

 First of all, thanks for your interest in joining us for personal reports from the CoreBrain Journal benches and trenches – from the pros to the streets.
 We appreciate your participation on several possible levels.
 Listen, share, comment, add to the conversations.

-Here I host straight talking audio reports on the many brain and biomedical observations that today improve mind care options.
-Then, take a moment to listen to my brief
+Here at CBJ I host straight talking audio reports on the many brain and biomedical observations that today improve mind care options with fresh maps and new markers.
+Then, take a moment to listen to my brief…

 Big Problem: Reality Overlooked